-Requires Each CDC to Have a Doctor Onsite During All Treatment Hours.
-The measure requires each CDC to maintain, at its expense, at least one doctor onsite during all the hours patients receive treatments at that CDC.
-The doctor is responsible for patient safety and the provision and quality of medical care.
-A CDC may request an exception from CDPH if there is a valid shortage of doctors in the CDC's area.
-If CDPH approves the exception, the CDC can meet the requirement with a nurse practitioner or physician's assistant, rather than a doctor.
+Requires Each CDC to Have a Physician, Nurse Practitioner, or Physician Assistant Onsite During All Treatment Hours.
+The measure requires each CDC to maintain, at its expense, at least one physician, nurse practitioner, or physician assistant onsite during all the hours patients receive treatments at that CDC.
+This individual must have at least six months of experience providing care to kidney patients and is responsible for patient safety and the provision and quality of medical care.
+A CDC may request CDPH to grant an exception from this requirement if there is a valid shortage of physicians, nurse practitioners, or physician assistants in the CDC's area.
+If CDPH approves the exception, the CDC can meet the requirement through telehealth.
 The exception lasts for one year.